 With the development of this port being performed by KAIKO Games, a team who have helped to port other THQ Nordic games in the past such as the Darksiders I and II remasters, I would honestly say that porting this game to the Nintendo Switch seems like their biggest task this generation.

 So, just how does this highly underrated physics-based Action-Adventure game run on the hybrid console?
-The PS4, Xbox One and PC all had increased graphical quality over the original game – will we just get a direct port of the last generation (like Ni No Kuni) or does this have all the bells and whistles of it’s bigger bothers?
+The PS4, Xbox One and PC all had increased graphical quality over the original game – will we just get a direct port of the last generation (like Ni No Kuni) or does this have all the bells and whistles of it’s bigger brothers?
 Let’s find out…

 For a full review on the story, mechanics and general overview of the game, I’d highly recommend you check out my review of the PS4 version HERE – It’s a long review but it covers everything in terms of the gameplay and what you’ll be doing during your trip to Mars.
 That’s right, the Nintendo Switch version isn’t watered down or compromised in any way, in terms of the gameplay and features, it contains everything from the DLC Missions to the Online Multiplayer modes.
 As such, our PS4 review still stands in terms of seeing what you get with the Switch version also.

-However, there is one mode which I don’t recall seeing on the previous remasters, an option for ‘Local Play’.
+However, there is one mode that I don’t recall seeing on the previous remasters, an option for ‘Local Play’.
 This is basically your online section, with classic game modes such as Capture the Flag and Demolition, but the twist here is you can play via the local WiFi network your Switch creates.
 So, if you and a few of your friends have the game and a console and are in the local vicinity of each other, you can enter this mode and enjoy lag-free multiplayer without having access to the internet.
 I love games that include this option as it’s not always possible to have a solid internet connection whilst you’re out, plus it allows you to play competitively and cooperatively whilst travelling or in the middle of nowhere.

 So, if the game is almost identical to it’s bigger brothers, why even bother re-reviewing Red Faction Guerrilla: ReMARStered?
 Basically, I wanted to let everyone know how awesome KAIKO Games are and how they’ve used some sort of wizardry in order to pull off what they have done!
 First of all, the obvious compromises – the visuals.
 As people who read my reviews regularly will know, my Switch is essentially a portable system – I hardly ever have it docked into the TV.
 So, my impressions from here (as well as the images) are all based on the Portable mode.